 Transfer student admissions is moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.

 |Academic GPA||Very Important|

 |Racial/Ethnic Status||Not Considered|

 To apply, all applicants to Piedmont College must submit the following items.
 Double check with Piedmont College's admissions department to confirm all application materials and requirements.